 In a move to strengthen initial teacher education (ITE) programs, the Education Council, comprising all Australian Education Ministers, endorsed the revised national Accreditation of Initial Teacher Education Programs in Australia: Standards and Procedures in December 2015.
 Program Standard 1.2 requires that 'pre-service teachers ... have successfully completed a final-year teaching performance assessment prior to graduation'.
 To meet this program standard the Graduate Teacher Performance Assessment (GTPA) task has been created.
-The GTPA is being trialed in 2017 prior to full implementation in 2018 and this cohort of students will be undertaking this task.
+This cohort of students will be undertaking the GTPA task as part of their final professional experience.
+This task is assessed by University personnel only.
 The GTPA is explained further on page 6 and in Appendix A and B.